 In the Wild West, the harsh Puritan sanctions were not as “practical” as in America’s more conservative eastern counterpart.
-And though the “proper” ladies still labeled those who didn’t share their values — by virtue of dress, behavior or sexual ethics, as “disgraceful,” the shady ladies of the West were generally tolerated by other women as a “necessary evil.”
+And though the “proper” ladies still labeled those who didn’t share their values — by dress, behavior, or sexual ethics, as “disgraceful,” the shady ladies of the West were generally tolerated by other women as a “necessary evil.”

-The California ‘49ers labeled these women with names such as “ladies of the line” and “sporting women”, while the cowboys dubbed them “soiled doves.”
-Among the many trails of Kansas, common terms included “daughters of sin”, “fallen frails,” “doves of the roost,” and “nymphs du prairie.”
-Other nicknames for these women, who were as much a part of the Old West as were the outlaws, cowboys and miners, were “scarlet ladies,” fallen angels,” “frail sisters,” “fair belles,” and “painted cats,” among dozens of others.
+California ‘49ers labeled these women with names such as “ladies of the line” and “sporting women,” while the cowboys dubbed them “soiled doves.”
+Among the many trails of Kansas, common terms included “daughters of sin,” “fallen frails,” “doves of the roost,” and “nymphs du prairie.”
+Other nicknames for these women, who were as much a part of the Old West as were the outlaws, cowboys, and miners, were “scarlet ladies,” fallen angels,” “frail sisters,” “fair belles,” and “painted cats,” among dozens of others.

 The biggest difference in the American West was the presence of girls in saloons.

 There were two types of “bad girls” in the West.
 The “worst” types, according to the “proper” women, were the many painted ladies who made their living by offering paid sex in the numerous brothels, parlor houses, and cribs of the western towns.
-The second type of “bad girl” were the saloon and dance hall women, who contrary to some popular thinking, were generally not prostitutes — this tended to occur only in the very shabbiest class of saloons.
-Though the “respectable” ladies considered the saloon girls “fallen”, most of the girls wouldn’t be caught dead associating with an actual prostitute.
+The second type of “bad girl” was the saloon and dance hall women, who, contrary to some popular thinking, were generally not prostitutes — this tended to occur only in the very shabbiest class of saloons.
+Though the “respectable” ladies considered the saloon girls “fallen,” most of these women wouldn’t be caught dead associating with an actual prostitute.